Qohrud

-Qohrud (قهرود) (Note: Also romanized as Qohrūd; also known as Ghahrood, Ghahru, Ghohrood, Ghohrud, Kūhrūd, and Qahrū) is a village in, and the capital of, Qohrud Rural District of Qamsar District, Kashan County, Isfahan province, Iran.
+Qohrud (قهرود) (Note: Also romanized as Qohrūd; also known as Ghahrood, Ghahru, Ghohrood, Ghohrud, Kūhrūd, and Qahrū) is a village in, and the capital of, Qohrud Rural District in Qamsar District of Kashan County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 657 in 246 households.
 The following census in 2011 counted 407 people in 162 households.
-The 2016 census measured the population of the village as 1,074 people in 371 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,074 people in 371 households, the most populous in its rural district.